mthomps4/mthomps4/README.md

 ## About Me
 I'm a builder and creator at heart.

 For over a decade, I've been immersed in the software consulting world, working across industries such as IP Advertising, Healthcare, Telecom, and E-Commerce.
-I've helped companies understand and solve complex problems while leading teams to drive progress.
-I aim to share my learnings and pitfalls to build momentum.
+I've helped companies navigate and solve complex challenges while leading teams to drive meaningful progress.
+My goal is to share the lessons I've learned (and the mistakes I've made) to help others build momentum.

-The Repos here are quick graveyard fodder, but if you find any use of them fantastic!
-The bulk of my work lives with Clients in their domain.
+Most of the public repositories on this account are quick prototypes destined for archival.
+Many are simple "initializations" aimed at exploring new areas of technology and assessing their potential for future projects.
+The majority of my work resides with my clients, under their domain.
+If you find something useful here, that's fantastic!

-When time allows, I try to write "How to's" and snippets for future me in the form of [blog posts](https://mthomps4.com/blog).
-This is never as often as I would like, but there's a better chance you will find information more organized there.
+When time permits, I try to write "how-to" guides and snippets for my future self, often in the form of [blog posts](https://mthomps4.com/blog).
+It's never as frequent as I'd like, but you're more likely to find organized content there.

 ## Links
 - 🌐 [Blog/About](https://mthomps4.com)
 - 👔 [LinkedIn](https://linkedin.com/in/mthomps4)
 - 🐱 [GitHub](https://github.com/mthomps4) (You are here!)
 - 🐦 [X](https://x.com/mthomps4)

 <!--